ZLI Reference Manual

 -t

 : Send logs for the specified kube, linux, or windows target.
-You can refer to the target using its name or id.
+You can refer to the target using its name or id.-a

 : Send logs for the specified kube, linux, or windows target in conjunction with your local zli and daemon logs.